dart-lang/language/accepted/3.0/patterns/exhaustiveness.md

 have certain values.

-A pattern is the natural way to describe a set of values of some type filtered by some arbitrary set of predicates on their propertiesl, and we will use somethig similar here.
+A pattern is the natural way to describe a set of values of some type filtered by some arbitrary set of predicates on their properties, and we will use something similar here.
 However, the patterns proposal defines a rich set of patterns to make the feature user friendly and expressive.
 It would require unnecessary complexity in the exhaustiveness algorithm to handle every single kind of pattern.